rancher/docs/content/rancher/v2.x/en/cluster-admin/tools/notifiers/_index.md

 {{% /accordion %}}
 {{% accordion id="pagerduty" label="PagerDuty" %}}
 1. Enter a **Name** for the notifier.
-1. From PagerDuty, create a webhook.
-For instructions, see the [PagerDuty Documentation](https://support.pagerduty.com/docs/webhooks).
+1. From PagerDuty, create a Prometheus integration.
+For instructions, see the [PagerDuty Documentation](https://www.pagerduty.com/docs/guides/prometheus-integration-guide/).
-1. From PagerDuty, copy the webhook's **Integration Key**.
+1. From PagerDuty, copy the integration's **Integration Key**.
 1. From Rancher, enter the key in the **Service Key** field.
 1. Click **Test**.
-If the test is successful, your PagerDuty endpoint outputs `PageDuty setting validated`.
+If the test is successful, your PagerDuty endpoint outputs `PagerDuty setting validated`.
 {{% /accordion %}}
 {{% accordion id="webhook" label="WebHook" %}}
 1. Enter a **Name** for the notifier.